sbrl/Hackathon202203-Project-3/README.md

 Please visit this link for the most up-to-date version of this lab sheet.

+TODO: If we end up moving this repository, don't forget to update *all* the URL references below, above, and on the dataset download server!

 ## System Requirements
  - Python 3.7+, pip (usually bundled automatically.
 Linux users may want to run `sudo apt install python3-pip`)
  - Nvidia GPU (optional; Linux users must use the propriety Nvidia driver to get CUDA support)